jootten/A2C_Lunar_Lander/report.md

  * Ray allowed us to run multiple agents on our CPUs/GPUs in parallel and with this significantly boosting our learning

 With the speed-up provided by the parallelization and further fixes of minor but sometimes critical issues we were finally able to observe our agents learning useful behaviour in the LunarLander environment up to the point where the Lander actually stoped chrashing down on the moon every single time and made its first successful landings.
 That's one small step for the RL research, one giant leap for our team.
 But we were not quite satisfied with the result yet.
-The learning process was still very slow and so we decided to add one more ingredient: Long short-term memory or LSTM for short.
-Adding LSTM to the actor network is said to greatly improve its performance.
+The learning process was still very slow and so we decided to add one more ingredient: Long short-term memory or GRU for short.
+Adding GRU to the actor network is said to greatly improve its performance.
 Further it might enable our agents to solve other environments, like the [BipedalWalker][BiWalk], which require some kind of longer lasting memory.
-We advanced into the last phase of our project, which mainly deals with improvements like the implementation of LSTM but also with cleaning, restructuring and polishing the code to achieve its final form.
+We advanced into the last phase of our project, which mainly deals with improvements like the implementation of GRU but also with cleaning, restructuring and polishing the code to achieve its final form.

 **Phase 3:**

-* LSTM implementation:
+* GRU implementation:
- * adding the pre-build LSTM-Layers by Keras to the Actor network
+ * adding pre-build LSTM-Layers by Keras to the Actor network
- * expanding the parameter list of the actor's constructor such that one can choose whether the network should use the newly added LSTM layers or the previously used Dense layers
+ * expanding the parameter list of the actor's constructor such that one can choose whether the network should use the newly added GRU layers or the previously used Dense layers
- * **(describe problems of LSTM here and write that we will not remove the LSTM code beacuse it is a nice approach and the default learning can still be done with the Dense Layers)**
+ * model does not train because states do not get resetted in the forward pass during one update, training collapses after reaching a particular threshold at the cumulative return
+ * exchanging Keras LSTM-Layers by custom GRU Cells and implement state resetting through masks passed with the input
+ * the model trains
+ * set up checkpointing for custom layers
 * have code infer parameters from environment
 * adding an ArgumentParser to the main.py to allow for different settings to be used when calling the main.py (test/training run, type of actor network, number of agents used, type of environment)
 * cleaning the code: